kapostolou/xna_code/Instancing/Vertex Stream Formats/readme.txt

-The Force_Draw_Instance and the Force_Draw_Instance describe the 2 vertex streams used in drawing the force quads
+The Force_Draw_Instance and the Draw_Forces_Vertex_Format describe the 2 vertex streams used in drawing the force quads